 Winsor & Newton Professional Watercolours (See below)

-I had plenty of reference material and this watercolour is an amalgam of two or three impressions of the morning.
+I had plenty of reference material and this watercolour painting is an amalgam of two or three impressions of the morning.
 I particularly liked the stance of the right-hand lamb peeping round his mother so I made a narrative of her being on something of a mission, striding forward with one lamb close to her while the other was left behind and having to play catch up.

 I always make a few thumbnail sketches to work out the best composition and quickly settled on this design and then did a more finished tonal drawing on a sheet of smooth cartridge paper.
 I identified the light source which was the strong sun of course and showed it with an arrow so I could always work out where shadows would be to give a good three dimensional effect.